Saraabd7/BASH/README.md

 BASH: (Bourne-Again Shell) it used as a development part it interprets and executes input (commands) entered from a source such as the user of the programme.

-Git: it is a version control system to keep track of changes to files and project over time.

 Commands:

 •	pwd: used to print the current directory.